LivePersonInc/knowledge-center-archive/_release/November 2019/week-of-november-25th.md

 ### Type: New functionality

-The new overdue metric has been added in the following two locations of the manager workspace:
+The overdue metric allows managers to closely monitor the number of overdue conversations during the shift and take action when needed.
+It has been added in two locations:
 * **Queue summary:** This metric displays the number of conversations *assigned to agents* of the groups you manage, which exceeded the target response time.
 * **Activity summary:** This metric displays the number of conversations *waiting in queue*, which exceeded the target response time.

+The overdue metric is impacted by the relevant filters.

 ![](img/week-of-november-25th-18.png)